Saraphi district

 Saraphi (สารภี) is a district (amphoe) of Chiang Mai province, northern Thailand.
+Old Mon inscriptions have been recovered in the district.

 Etymology

 Saraphi is the Thai name for a tree, Mammea siamensis.

 Geography

-Saraphi borders the districts (from west clockwise) Hang Dong, Mueang Chiang Mai, San Kamphaeng of Chiang Mai Province, Mueang Lamphun of Lamphun province.
+Saraphi borders the districts (from west clockwise) Hang Dong, Mueang Chiang Mai, San Kamphaeng of Chiang Mai province, and Mueang Lamphun of Lamphun province.

 History

+Two Old Mon votive images, registered 23/2523 and 24/2523, were recovered in the district and are now in the National Museum, Lopburi.
+An unregistered tablet thought to come from the same site is in the Los Angeles County Museum of Art.
+Christian Bauer listed all three among five Old Mon inscriptions from Chiang Mai province that are absent from H. L. Shorto's dictionary of the Mon inscriptions.

 The district was established in 1891, then named Yang Noeng (ยางเนิ้ง).
 In 1927 it was renamed Saraphi.

 Tourism

 Wiang Kum Kam is at the site of an old city in the Tha Wang Tan sub-district.
-King Mangrai lived there for ten years before the founding of Chiang Mai.
-The site includes many ruined temples which are often visited by visitors of Chiang Mai.
+Mangrai lived there for ten years before the founding of Chiang Mai.
+The site includes many ruined temples, often visited from Chiang Mai.

 Administration

 The district is divided into 12 sub-districts (tambons), which are further subdivided into 105 villages (mubans).
 Yang Noeng is a township (thesaban tambon) which covers parts of tambons Yang Noeng, Saraphi, and Nong Phueng.
 The township Saraphi covers parts of tambon Saraphi.
 There are a further 10 tambon administrative organizations (TAO).